sethherr/grape-doorkeeper/README.markdown

 You will want to change [config/initializers/secret_token.rb](config/initializers/secret_token.rb) and export `DEVISE_SECRET_KEY` (see config/initializers/devise.rb).

+If you'd like applications to have owners, you can find informmation [about it here](https://github.com/doorkeeper-gem/doorkeeper/wiki/Associate-users-to-OAuth-applications-%28ownership%29).

 This app includes [omniauth-bike-index](https://github.com/bikeindex/omniauth-bike-index).
 For Bike Index login to work, export environment variables `BIKEINDEX_APP_ID` and `BIKEINDEX_APP_SECRET`.
 You'll need a Bike Index app, which you can create at [BikeIndex.org/oauth/applications/new](https://BikeIndex.org/oauth/applications/new).

 *Bike Index uses a similar grape, Swagger, doorkeeper setup&mdash;this is an example of [creating an OmniAuth strategy for doorkeeper](https://github.com/doorkeeper-gem/doorkeeper/wiki/Create-a-OmniAuth-strategy-for-your-provider)*.